 - Currently sitting as an arbitrator in LCIA arbitrations and accepts arbitration appointments.

-Recommended by Chambers & Partners, the Legal 500 and Legal Experts as an aviation specialist.
-Advised on and acted in a wide variety of aviation matters including issues arising from the spread of coronavirus, the collapse of Thomas Cook Airlines in 2019 and Monarch Airlines in October 2017 as well as disputes caused by the April 2010 volcanic ash cloud.
-Other experience includes Warsaw/Montreal Convention issues, property and contractual disputes, air accidents and discrimination claims against airlines.
+Recommended by Chambers & Partners, the Legal 500 and Legal Experts as an aviation specialist, Rosalind has advised on and acted in a wide variety of aviation matters including issues arising from the COVID-19 crisis, the collapse of Flybe in 2020, Thomas Cook Airlines in 2019 and Monarch Airlines in October 2017 as well as disputes caused by the April 2010 volcanic ash cloud.
+Other experience includes aircraft leasing disputes, Warsaw/Montreal Convention issues, other property and contractual disputes, air accidents and discrimination claims against airlines.
 Clients include airlines, airports and aviation finance parties as well as the Civil Aviation Authority.

 - Re Thomas Cook Airlines.
 External legal adviser to the CAA in relation to issues concerning Monarch’s ATOLs and route/operating licences which culminated in the licensing decision at https://www.caa.co.uk/uploadedFiles/CAA/Content/Standard_Content/Commercial_industry/Airlines/Licensing/Decisions/Decision%202019-1%20Publish.pdf.

 - Aersale Aviation Ltd v Wahab: Acting for Claimant lessee in claims for around US$40 million relating to two Boeing 737-300 aircraft leased to Air Indus in Pakistan.
-Summary judgment hearing listed for first half of 2020.
+Summary judgment hearing listed in 2020.

 - Re Volare Aviation (2019).
 Acted as external legal adviser to the CAA Panel deciding a contested case about the use of aircraft parts and their impact on the airworthiness of passenger aircraft.